mattermost/docs/source/process/community-guidelines.rst

     - To accept a ticket as a Help Wanted issue, the description should be unambiguous, and include UI description and help text so the change can be implemented and tested by any contributor
     - The triage team also adds the appropriate difficulty level (one of ``Introductory``, ``Intermediate`` and ``Advanced``) and programming language (``Go`` and ``ReactJS``) to the description of the Jira ticket

-4 - After triage, PM on community rotation reviews formatting of the GitHub issue and adds appropriate labels for difficulty level and programming language as defined by the triage team above.
+4 - After triage, PM on community rotation reviews formatting of the GitHub issue and adds appropriate labels for difficulty level and programming language as defined by the triage team.

 `See an example Help Wanted issue here <https://github.com/mattermost/platform/issues/4755>`_.

-Managing Help Wanted issues
+Managing Help Wanted Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once a Help Wanted issue is added, the PM on community rotation is responsible for: